 If you’ve got a craving for cobbler, you have to try one of these delicious recipes.

-Peach cobbler: this quick and easy peach cobbler uses ready-made biscuit dough and canned peaches, and cooks in just 20 minutes.
-Perfect for when you just can’t wait for your cobbler fix.
+This quick and easy peach cobbler uses ready-made biscuit dough and canned peaches, and cooks in just 20 minutes.
+Perfect for when you just can’t wait for your cobbler fix and the ideal accompaniment to oozy vanilla ice cream.

-Berry cobbler: this vibrant berry cobbler from Sally’s Baking Addiction is sweet, summery and delicious, and when your favourite berries are out of season, it works just as well with frozen ones.
+This vibrant berry cobbler from Sally’s Baking Addiction is sweet, summery and delicious, and when your favourite berries are out of season, it works just as well with frozen ones.
+The best berries to use are blueberries, blackberries, raspberries and strawberries.

-Apple pomegranate cobbler: this unusual and elegant offering from Food and Wine pairs mellow apples with sweet-tart pomegranate for a more grown-up take on the classic cobbler.
+This unusual and elegant offering from Food and Wine pairs mellow apples with sweet-tart pomegranate for a more grown-up take on the classic cobbler.
+The pomegranate reduction adds to the depth of flavour, while a mix of green apples provides an added boost.

-Strawberry buttermilk cobbler: strawberries are the star of this seasonal treat from Food and Wine.
+Strawberries are the star of this seasonal treat from Food and Wine.
 Pair with California Pinot Grigio for a summer dessert to remember.
+The mixture of spelt and almond flours lightens the dough.
+Use the best quality and ripest strawberries you can find.